-Professional networking and collaboration are core elements of value within the CPNP membership.
-We are investing in expanding the opportunity for both by encouraging the growth of CPNP Communities.
+Professional networking and collaboration are core elements of value within the AAPP membership.
+We are investing in expanding the opportunity for both by encouraging the growth of AAPP Communities.
 Communities provide a basic infrastructure to facilitate email discussions, online resource sharing, and a convenient venue to interact with others in your niche practice setting or around a common area of professional interest.

 Community members will be expected to abide by the email list policy, which includes the need to respect copyright.